Dynamical second-order noise sweetspots in resonantly driven spin qubits: Effective cotunneling Hamiltonian

 Solving these equations together with the condition that $s_{\beta\alpha}\left(t\right)$ is time-independent in the absence of external potentials we obtain the effective Hamiltonian.
 Denoting the zeroth order splitting between $\ket{\up,\dw}$ and $\ket{\dw,\up}$ as $\Delta=E_{z,1}-E_{z,2}$, the effective Hamiltonian in the $\mathcal{Q}=\left\{ \ket{\up,\dw},\ket{\dw,\up}\right\} $ subspace is

 where the matrix elements are

 The exchange interaction is a second-order process.
 As a result, when an ac gate is introduced into the system, the time-dependent rate $\mathcal{J}\left(t\right)$ involves two sideband transitions with $\mu$ and $\nu$ photons, respectively. $E^{\pm}\left(t\right)$ incorporates the gradient splitting between $\ket{\up,\dw}$ and $\ket{\dw,\up}$ and a time-dependent gradient (similar to the effective ac magnetic field in EDSR).
 As expected, $E^{\pm}\left(t\right)\to0$ as $\Delta\to0$, as in that case the SU(2) symmetry between the two qubit states is not broken.
+The case with the ac modulation in the tunneling can be obtained from this expression by taking only the sidebands with $\mu,\nu=0,\pm1$.
+Moreover, we note that, if both modulations of the tunneling and gate energies were present, the transformed Hamiltonian of Eq.~\ref{eq:interaction-tun} would include two extra contributions of the form

+As a result, compared to the previous case, each sideband would be further split into three, one from Eq.~\ref{eq:interaction-tun} and the two from Eq.~\ref{eq:interaction-tun-1}.

-Finally, in order to obtain the RWA Hamiltonian, a unitary transformation to the rotating frame is performed, $\hat{H}_{n}\left(t\right)=\hat{U}_{n}\left(t\right)[\hat{H}_{\text{SW}}\left(t\right)-i\hbar\partial_{t}]\hat{U}_{n}^{\dagger}\left(t\right)$, where $\hat{U}_{n}\left(t\right)=\exp[in\omega t(\hat{S}_{z,1}+\hat{S}_{z,2})]$ and $n\mathcal{2}\mathbb{Z}$.
+Finally, in order to obtain the RWA Hamiltonian, a unitary transformation to the rotating frame is performed, $\hat{H}_{n}\left(t\right)=\hat{U}_{n}\left(t\right)[\hat{H}_{\text{SW}}\left(t\right)-i\hbar\partial_{t}]\hat{U}_{n}^{\dagger}\left(t\right)$, where $\hat{U}_{n}\left(t\right)=\exp[in\omega t(\hat{S}_{z,1}-\hat{S}_{z,2})/\hbar]$ and $n\mathcal{2}\mathbb{Z}$.
 The two states are resonant provided that

 where $T=2\pi/\omega$.
 The integer $n$ denotes the order of the resonance and represents the number of photons involved in the resonant transition.
 The condition can be written as $\Delta E=E^{+}-E^{-}=n\hbar\omega$, where the mean energies $E^{\pm}$ in the RWA are given by Eq.~\ref{eq:ERWA}.
 Then, as mentioned in the main text, the oscillatory components can be neglected.